sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/timeline.md

 == Dissemination ==
   * Talk up the work that we're doing at Mathfest, Joint Meetings, and regional MAA meetings.

-  * Set up a booth at the Joint meetings (yeah!
-This is how we can pay for a booth, and maybe even pay a couple of students to be at the booth too!)
+  * Set up a booth at the Joint meetings

+  * Have a special session at Joint meetings

   * Advertise for the Sage Days and workshops in Summer 2